altocodenl/tagaway-mobile/tagaway/lib/readme.md

    - Functionality
    - Add select all button when starting to delete already
 - Home: score (all organized + organized today)
+- Show "achievements view" with all that you have organized (Tom)
-- You're all done:
+- You're all done (Tom)
    - Show "score" (list of tags and the amount of pivs of each); when you click on each, it takes you to cloud (tag + month).
    - Show button to "keep on going", which jumps to the previous page with unorganized pivs
-- Show "successes view" with all that you have organized
+- Edit/delete tags view, openable from query selector (Tom)
 - Small improvements
    - Put hometags at top of tagging list
    - Long tap to open while tagging or deleting to see piv